mahmoudEbeid2/crop-yield-prediction/README.md

 - Prediction page (UI) for crop yield
 - Contact form integration (Web3Forms)
 - Responsive UI with accessible design

+### Machine Learning
+- The project leverages a machine learning model trained for crop yield prediction with high accuracy.
+- The web UI is designed to integrate with the ML model (served via API or embedded prediction service) to provide real-time/near real-time predictions.

 ## Tech Stack
 - HTML, CSS, JavaScript (no framework)